marbl/canu/documentation/source/parameter-reference.rst

 Overlapper Configuration, ovl Algorithm
 ---------------------------------------

+.. _corOvlErrorRate:
+.. _obtOvlErrorRate:
+.. _utgOvlErrorRate:
+.. _ovlErrorRate:

 {prefix}OvlErrorRate <float=unset>
   Overlaps above this error rate are not computed.
+  * `corOvlErrorRate` applies to overlaps generated for correcting reads;
+  * `obtOvlErrorRate` applied to overlaps generated for trimming reads;
+  * `utgOvlErrorRate` applies to overlaps generated for assembling reads.
+  These limits apply to the 'ovl' overlap algorithm and when alignments are computed for mhap overlaps with :ref:`mhapReAlign <mhapReAlign>`.

 {prefix}OvlFrequentMers <string=undefined>
   Do not seed overlaps with these kmers (fasta format).